Seif-Dine-demri/Automation-Test-OrangeHrm-/README.md

 # Automation Test OrangeHrm
-I automated the open-source website called OrangeHRM by using Selenium Framework.
+I have automated the open-source website called OrangeHRM using Selenium Framework.
 As an admin, I automate the CRD(Create, Read, Delete) operations of this system.

  This project uses maven to build and run some scenarios.